125+ volunteers collect 150 bags of trash across 50 miles

 More volunteers and groups are expected to continue their own pickups over the next two weeks.
 Teams from East Stroudsburg University and the Jam Room Brewing Company/Sound Bites Restaurant just to name a few soaked while removing discarded trash along streets, roads and highway exit ramps.
 The PMVB would like to recognize and thank the many people, organizations and groups that pick up litter year-round and in turn keep our beloved Poconos clean and green.

 The Pick Up the Poconos campaign has resulted in nearly 34,000 bags of trash being picked up and properly disposed of over the last six years.
 Pick Up the Poconos is supported by key partners including Keep Pennsylvania Beautiful, Leave No Trace, Monroe County Municipal Waste Management Authority, PennDOT, Waste Management, and many participating boroughs and townships.

-The Pick Up the Poconos Fall Cleanup is scheduled for Saturday, September 23, 2023.
+The Pick Up the Poconos Spring Cleanup is scheduled for Saturday, April 20, 2024.
 More information and a volunteer registration link will be posted closer to the date on PickUpThePoconos.com.

 Pocono Mountains visitor information is available online at PoconoMountains.com or by phone at (570) 421-5791.
-Follow @PoconoTVNetwork on Twitter to stay current with up-to-date information.
+Follow @PoconoTVNetwork on X (formerly Twitter) to stay current with up-to-date information.
 Established in 1934, the Pocono Mountains Visitors Bureau is a private, non-profit membership organization.
 The PMVB is the official destination marketing organization for the four counties of Wayne, Pike, Monroe, and Carbon in Northeastern Pennsylvania.